Israeli strike targets Hamas leaders in Qatar as they weigh Gaza ceasefire proposal

-Qatar, an energy-rich Gulf nation hosting thousands of American troops, has served as a key mediator between Israel and Hamas throughout the 22-month-old war and even before.
+The attack angered Qatar, an energy-rich Gulf nation hosting thousands of American troops that has served as a key mediator between Israel and Hamas throughout the 23-month-old war and even before.
 It condemned what it referred to as a “flagrant violation of all international laws and norms" as smoke rose over its capital, Doha.

+The United States said Israel alerted it before the strike.
+But American officials sought to distance the U.S. from the attack.
+White House press secretary Karoline Leavitt told reporters that Middle East envoy Steve Witkoff passed along a warning to the Qataris.

+She said President Donald Trump believes the Israeli strike was an “unfortunate incident” that didn’t advance peace in the region.
+She said Trump spoke to Israeli Prime Minister Benjamin Netanyahu and “made his thoughts and concerns very clear.”

+Hamas said in a statement its top leaders survived the strike but that five lower-level members were killed, including the son of Khalil al-Hayya — Hamas' leader for Gaza and its top negotiator — and the head of al-Hayya's office.
+Hamas, which has sometimes only confirmed the assassination of its leaders months later, offered no immediate proof that al-Hayya and other senior figures had survived.

-The son of Khalil al-Hayya, Hamas' leader for Gaza and top negotiator, was killed along with the head of al-Hayya's office, said Suheil al-Hindi, a member of Hamas' political bureau, speaking to Al-Jazeera.
-A member of Qatar’s Internal Security Force was killed and others were wounded, Qatar's Interior Ministry said.
+A member of Qatar’s Internal Security Force was also killed and others were wounded, Qatar's Interior Ministry said.

 Hamas has survived numerous assassinations of top leaders and still shows cohesion in Gaza, despite having suffered major blows in Israel's campaign, triggered by the militant group's Oct.
 7, 2023, attack on Israel.

-The future of the long-stalled ceasefire talks as more uncertain, as Israel gears up for a major offensive aimed at taking over Gaza City.
+The strike threatens to derail long-stalled ceasefire talks as more uncertain, as Israel gears up for a major offensive aimed at taking over Gaza City.
 That escalation has been met with heavy international condemnation and opposition within Israel from those who fear it will doom the remaining hostages.

 U.N.
 Secretary General Antonio Guterres condemned the attack, saying "all parties must work towards achieving a permanent ceasefire, not destroying it.”